gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v3/templates/instructions.md

 When working with text data, UTF-8 encoding is recommended to avoid issues related to character representation and ensure that a diverse set of characters and languages is supported.

-For assistance, please contact: <bdr-support@gaiaresources.com.au>
+For assistance, please contact: <bdr-support@dcceew.gov.au>
 {% endblock %}